Skip to content

 GDPR Compliance

 Data as of February 2026.
-Features based on publicly available information and vendor documentation.
-Document360 discontinued its free tier in November 2024 and now requires sales contact for all pricing.
+Features based on publicly available vendor documentation and product pages.
+Document360 discontinued its free tier in November 2024.

 Strengths & Weaknesses